 - For the bachelor’s degree, the percentage of marks awarded by the candidate’s institution/university will be treated as final.
 If the institution/university does not award the percentage of marks, it will be calculated on the basis of the marks obtained in all the subjects listed in the marks-sheet.

 - For the bachelor’s degree, if the percentage of marks awarded by the candidate’s institution/university does not take into account marks obtained in all the subjects as mentioned in the marks-sheet(s) for all the years, the candidates must produce a certificate from the principal/head of the department/registrar/director of the institution/university certifying details of the practice at the institution/university at the time of the interview, if shortlisted for the same.

-- If any board/institution/university awards only letter grades without providing an equivalent percentage of marks on the grade-sheet, the candidate should obtain a certificate from the board/institution/university specifying the equivalent marks which should be used for filling the online CAT application form.
-The original equivalence certificate needs to be submitted at the time of interview, if shortlisted for the same.
+- If any board/institution/university awards only letter grades without providing an equivalent percentage of marks on the grade sheet, the candidate should obtain a certificate from the board/institution/university specifying the equivalent marks which should be used for filling the online CAT application form.
+The original equivalence certificate needs to be submitted at the time of the interview if shortlisted for the same.

 2. Shortlisting for Academic Writing Test (AWT) & Personal Interview (PI)

 Stage 1: (From the Applicants’ pool: Selection of exceptional performers across different disciplines)